Tata Advanced Systems

-Tata Advanced Systems Limited (TASL) is an Indian aerospace manufacturing, military engineering and defense technology company.
+Tata Advanced Systems Limited (TASL) is an Indian aerospace, military engineering and defense technology company.
 It is a fully owned subsidiary of Tata Sons, a holding company for the Tata Group.

 History

-TASL entered into a joint-venture with Sikorsky Aircraft Corporation to manufacture the Sikorsky S-92 helicopter in India for the domestic civil and military markets.
+TASL entered into a joint venture with Sikorsky Aircraft Corporation to manufacture the Sikorsky S-92 helicopter in India for the domestic civil and military markets.
 The plan was to have a US$200 million manufacturing plant operational in Hyderabad by 2010.
 As production began, the first S-92 cabin was delivered in November 2010, and capacity was expected to increase to 36–48 cabins a year.
-By the end of July 2013, assembly of 39 cabins had been completed.
+By the end of July 2013, 39 cabins had been assembled.

-The joint-venture with Sikorsky has since been expanded to include development of aerospace components for other OEMs.
+The joint venture with Sikorsky has since been expanded to include the development of aerospace components for other original equipment manufacturers (OEMs).
 This facility, called Tara, also located in Hyderabad, was completed in 2011 and commenced production in 2012.
 Another TASL joint-venture, with Lockheed Martin, is producing aero structures for the Lockheed C-130 Hercules and the Lockheed C-130J Super Hercules in India.
 It is a 74:26 joint venture which currently assembles Hercules centre wing boxes and empennages.
+TASL will also establish a MRO facility in India of the C-130J.
+TASL's joint venture with Lockheed Martin is named Tata Lockheed Martin Aerostructures.

-In partnership with Airbus Defence and Space, the company fielded the EADS CASA C-295 for the Indian Air Force light-cargo fleet renewal program, which the Indian government approved on 13 May 2015.
+In partnership with Airbus Defence and Space, the company fielded the EADS CASA C-295 medium–lift tactical transport aircraft for the Indian Air Force's light-cargo fleet renewal program, which the Indian government approved on 13 May 2015.
+Under the agreement, Tata Advanced Systems has been selected as the Indian Production Agency (IPA) by Airbus DS.
 Under the project 16 complete aircraft will be imported, while 40 aircraft will be manufactured in India.

+The Final Assembly Line (FAL) complex was inaugurated in October 2024.
+The first ‘Make in India’ C295 will roll out of the Vadodara FAL in September 2026.

 The company has also entered an agreement to produce structures for the Pilatus PC-12NG from 2016 to 2026.

-On 3 May 2018, Tata Advanced Systems acquired Tata Motors' aerospace and defense unit in a sale.